opensumi/docs/docs/integrate/universal-integrate-case/custom-command.en.md

 ## Overview

-The two main scenarios to employ comand are as follows.
+The two main scenarios to employ comand are as follows:

 ### Extension